CAREERS SUPPORT AT NEW RIVER COLLEGE

 CAREERS EDUCATION AND GUIDANCE

 Our programme of Alternative Curriculum and Career Education helps our young people prepare for adult life, and this starts as soon as they arrive at New River College.
-Each student has access to Unifrog (our Career Guidance Tool) as well as our Career Advisors.
-Through meetings with our qualified career team, employers, visiting speakers, off-site visits, work experience and PSHCE lessons students are helped to explore the possible avenues they may take in the future in order for them to have the best start in life.
+Each student has access to Unifrog (our Career Guidance Tool) as well as our Career Advisers.
+Through meetings with our qualified career team, employers, visiting speakers, off-site visits, work experience and PSHCE lessons, students are supported to explore possible avenues they may take in future in order for them to have the best start in life.
 All students from Years 7 to 11 take part in an annual Career Week that takes place in March.

 We foster close relationships with a number of local employers and further education providers to offer employability-related alternative curriculum across all year groups.

-Our professionally trained Career Advisers provide one-to-one support on and off-site, assistance with application forms and interviews and independent careers guidance to encourage students to consider all the options available to them at each transition stage.
+Our professionally trained Career Advisers provide one-to-one support on and off-site, assistance with application forms, preparation for interviews and independent careers guidance to encourage students to consider all the options available to them at each transition stage.

-We encourage all parents and carers to contact our team and to accept invitations to take part in our careers and information events.
+We encourage all parents and carers to contact our team, accept invitations to take part in our careers and information events and use the links provided below to support their children at home.

 As a school we are currently working towards achieving Quality in Careers Standard